abdouidaala/alx-system_engineering-devops/0x00-shell_basics/README.md

-task[12] => a script that prints the type of a file task[13] => create a symblic link task[14] => a script to copy all html files to the parent directory
+task[12] => a script that prints the type of a file task[13] => create a symblic link task[14] => a script to copy all html files to the parent directory task[15] => a script to move all files begins with uppercase to another directory